Produced and Directed by Bill Hanna and Joe Barbera.

 Maybe they had duck envy after watching Donald at Disney and said “Hey, we need one of those!
 But let’s make his design cuter.”
 But while Donald is an annoying jerk most of the time (which makes him funny), the duck that Hanna and Barbera put in seven Tom and Jerry shorts is just annoying.
 And instead of leaving him behind at M.G.M., they brought him along, stuck him in this cartoon and called him “Biddy Buddy.”
 If that wasn’t bad enough, they shoved him in a few other cartoons before giving him his own new series and a new name.
 And a new voice.

 Biddy is played by Red Coffey, who provided a duck voice for eight M.G.M. cartoons.
-Whether Mr. Coffey is living or dead is a mystery.
 He was a comic hired in July 1953 to replace Hank Penny on The Dude Martin Show on KTTV in Los Angeles.
 In 1960, Coffey was picked by Olsen and Johnson to appear in a road-show version of their hit Hellzapoppin’ and eventually took over for Chic Johnson, who became sick.
 It seems probable that because of the tour, he was unable to voice Yakky so Jimmy Weldon, who played a duck puppet on his TV children’s show, was hired.
-Coffey received a credit in the Loopy De Loop cartoon This is My Lucky Day, but his name is misspelled.
-Any other information about Mr. Coffey will be gratefully received.
+Coffey received a credit in the Loopy De Loop cartoon This is My Lucky Day, but his name is spelled differently; he changed spellings during his career.

 Regardless of who voiced him or which cartoon he’s in, the duck is easily the most grating and unsympathetic of all early Hanna-Barbera characters.
 This isn’t a knock at either Mr. Coffey or Mr. Weldon, whose version of the duck eventually became less pitiable and more of an innocent but hyper type.
 Both are fine voice artists.
 It’s just I like my ducks funny (like fooling Porky by having his poker buddies pretend to be his kids), not needy (like yelling “Help!
 Chopper!” every couple of minutes).